Latest Financials

 Gross Profit

-The Group’s gross profit and gross profit margin for 1HFY26 were $18.3 million and 9.4% respectively (1HFY25: $17.6 million and 11.4%; 2HFY25: $17.8 million and 9.7%).
-The lower gross profit margin in 1HFY26 was mainly due to certain lower-margin projects undertaken in Malaysia.
-This was partially mitigated by the stronger margins in Singapore.
+The Group’s gross profit and gross profit margin for FY26 were $38.6 million and 9.6% respectively (FY25: $35.4 million and 10.5%).
+Notwithstanding the improved margins achieved in Singapore, the lower gross profit margin in FY26 was mainly due to certain lower-margin projects undertaken in Malaysia.
+Additionally, the Group also faced rising energy and raw material costs towards the end of FY26, as a result of geopolitical developments.

 Other Income